byui-cse/cse-251-student-version/lesson_10/canvas/prepare.md

 Our demonstration code for this week, and part of your assignments, will require C/C++.
 VS Code is capable of running (compiling and running) C/C++ code, but requires additional setup.
 You may use VS Code, or any other IDE, as long as you are capable of troubleshooting any issues yourself; your instructor will not have time to setup various environments within the short amount of time dedicated to these assignments.

 If you do not have a C/C++ compiler already setup on your computer, **the recommended action is to setup free account at [replit.com](www.replit.com)**.
 Replit will allow you to write, compile, and run C/C++ programs in the browser.
 Replit supports many languages and is a good tool to invest your time in.

+There are compilers that can be installed for C++ development.
+CLion from [JetBrains.com](https://www.jetbrains.com/clion/) is a compiler that can run on Windows, Mac and Linux.
+It is free for students.
+Also, Windows has Visual Studio and Mac has XCode.

 ### PThreads